5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 * Set the absolute path correct in `$whatsspyProfilePath`.
 If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/var/www/whatsspy/images/profilepicture/` (including `/`)
 * You can set an Optional NotifyMyAndroid key for notifications about the tracker (startup,shutdown,errors etc) in `$whatsspyNMAKey`.

+**Check folder rights: both the folder `$whatsspyProfilePath` and `api/` needs write access!**
 ### Webserver

 You need to restrict access to Whatsspy and the api of Whatsspy from unauthorised web access.

+#### Nginx
 For Nginx add the following:

 ```
 location /whatsspy/ {